The Elementary Theory of the Frobenius Automorphisms

-We present a strong version ( \ref{rad-noether} ) of the Ritt-Raudenbush finite basis theorem for perfect difference ideals.

-But first, a simple lemma. \begin{lem}\lbl{rm1} Let $k$ be a difference field, $D$ an algebraically integral finitely generated $k$-difference algebra.
+\begin{cor}\lbl{rm1} Let $k$ be a difference field, $D$ an algebraically integral finitely generated $k$-difference algebra.
 Then for some $n $, $\si^n(D)$ is a difference domain.

-In fact if $R$ is a finitely generated $k$-subalgebra of $D$, generating $D$ as a difference ring, and $b$ is the dimension growth degree of $\spe (D)$ as a difference subscheme of $\spec (R)$, then one can take $n \leq b$. \end{lem}
+In fact if $R$ is a finitely generated $k$-subalgebra of $D$, generating $D$ as a difference ring, and $b$ is the dimension growth degree of $\spe (D)$ as a difference subscheme of $\spec (R)$, then one can take $n \leq b$. \end{cor}

 \proof Let $a$ be the transformal dimension of $\spe D$ over $k$; this equals the transformal dimension of $\spe \si^n(D)$ over $\si^n(k)$, for any $n$.
 Let $b_n$ be the dimension growth degree of $\spe \si^n(D)$ as a difference subscheme of $\spec \si^n(R)$, a variety over $\si^n(k)$.
 In other words, let $R_{n,m}$ be the subring of $D$ generated by $\si^n(R) \union \ldots \union \si^{n+m-1}(R)$, $K_{n,m}$ the field of fractions of $R_{n,m}$, $c(n,m)$ the transcendence degree of $K_{n,m}$ over $\si^n(k)$.
 Then for any $n$, for large enough $m$, $c(n,m) = am+b_n$.
 We have $b=b_0 \geq b_1 \geq \ldots$, so $b_i=b_{i+1}$ for some $i \leq b$.
 The lemma now follows by applying the following claim to $\si^i(D)$.